 Visa applications are not accepted at the Australian High Commission, Wellington.

-All visa, immigration and citizenship services are undertaken at the Australian High Commission in Suva, Fiji.
+All visa and immigration services are undertaken at the Australian High Commission in Suva, Fiji.
 This applies to all clients in New Zealand, Cook Islands, Niue, Tokelau, and the Pitcairn Islands.

 The fastest and easiest way to apply for most Australian visas or citizenship matters is online, through ImmiAccount.